margaretmf/margaretmf.github.io/research.md

 # Research Questions and Studies #
-* A Study on the American Flag, and what the American flag represents through text
+* A Study on the American Flag, and what the American flag represents through Text
-* A Study on Light in the Darkness, and where this comes up in books, and what this means, and its spiritual significance
+* A Study on Light in the Darkness, and Where This Comes Up in Books, and What This Means, and Its Spiritual Significance
-* A Study on Societal Wholeness, and Connectedness; this Concept Comes Up in Multiple Books, Authors, and Texts, and It Is Spiritual
+* A Study on Societal Wholeness, and Connectedness; This Concept Comes Up in Multiple Books, Authors, and Texts, and It Is Spiritual
 * A Study on Signs and Sybmols
 * A Study on Interracial Dating and Marriages
 * A Study on Democracy and Church
-* A Study on Shays' Rebellion in relationship to the Trump Election
+* A Study on Shays' Rebellion in Relationship to the Trump Election
 * A Study on Cultures that Influence and Shape Engineering
 * A Study on the Dark Web
-* A Study on what People Listen to While Driving
+* A Study on What People Listen to While Driving
 * A Study on Weaving Individual Narratives with Collective, National Narratives
-* A Study on Harassment - why do people harass people? men, women, women men; What's the boundary between teasing, flirting, harassment
+* A Study on Harassment - Why Do People Harass People?
+Men, Women, Women, Men; What's the Boundary Between Teasing, Flirting, Harassment
-* A Study on the Boundaries on the Internet; the Relationship between the boundaries on the internet and the boundaries on the road - the Internet Highway
+* A Study on the Boundaries on the Internet; the Relationship Between the Boundaries on the Internet and the Boundaries on the Road - the Internet Highway
 * A Study on What People Choose to Study and Learn in College